 Take a walk up to the famous Famagusta Gate just up from Nicosia’s old aqueduct.
 It is the most splendid out of the 3 gates along the Venetian walls of Nicosia.
 Constructed under Ottoman rule Famagusta Gate was originally a gate in the Nicosia walls.
 Now it has been restored and houses the city’s Municipal cultural centre and exhibitions.

-Famagusta Gate is the most impressive fragment of these old defenses and is decorated with numerous coats of arms.
+Famagusta Gate is the most impressive fragment of these old defences and is decorated with numerous coats of arms.
 Unless you are attending an exhibition inside, you only really 10-15minutes here to take your photos.

 Right next to the Famagusta Gate is an information point.
 Great spot if you are wanting to find exactly where you are along the wall.